-In this paper we have described our solutions to four challenging ASPCOMP problems.
-The solutions involved non-trivial use of solvers for CASP and IASP - selected out of concerns for the scalability of the pure ASP solutions - for which currently no programming methodology exists.
-We hope that our description has provided an outline of the methodology we followed and that this may constitute a first step in the development of a general methodology for the use of such advanced ASP solvers.
+of concerns for the scalability of the pure ASP solutions.
+Currently no programming methodology exists for these tools.
+We hope that our description has provided an outline of the methodology we followed and that this, albeit being expressed at this point in problem-specific terms, may constitute a first step in the development of a general methodology for the use of such advanced ASP solvers.